yogeshpaliyal/KeyPass/README.md

 ## 🤝 Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Open an issue first to discuss what you would like to change.